BrianChen/Timeline/docs/README.md

 # README

-Timeline is a mobile iOS application that allows users to record daily journals.
-Users will be able to look back and see what they have written in the past.
-This application will be designed with React Native in redux architecture.

 ## Minimum Viable Product

 Timeline is a iOS mobile application that allows users to record daily journals.
 It utilizes React Native with a Redux architectural framework.